France-ioi/contrib-rewards/README.md

 ## Login Module configuration

-Here are the fields to specify in the login module configuration for Kudoz client:
+Here are the fields to specify in the login module configuration for this client:

 ```
 redirect: http://localhost:3000/api/auth/callback/france-ioi